(Translate this site)

 Gannon's eyes were staying closed for ever longer intervals now.
 He was likely close to his own personal limits pain and endurance-wise.
 The only pain-killer I had with me was aspirin.
 But I was sure it'd be useless to Gannon for his present suffering.
 After all, this cycle crack up-- plus being shot-up!-- was far beyond a headache!

 "Yeah, man.
-Tell Sonny I'm down and need evac, and where; he'll know what to do."
-Gannon told me.
+Tell Sonny I'm down and need evac, and where; he'll know what to do," Gannon told me.

-"OK.
+"Okay.
 But I can't stay here to loosen your tourniquets.
 Will you be able to do it yourself?"

 "I'll manage.
 I still got my back and teeth to work with...plus I shouldn't have to loosen them more than once or twice more."

-"OK," I got up to return to Shadow and make the call.
+"Okay," I got up to return to Shadow and make the call.

-"One more thing, Staute," Gannon stopped me.
+"One more thing, Staute," Gannon stopped me, his voice a bit louder than before.

 "Yeah?"